Briggsc28/briggsc28.github.io/_posts/2015-04-20-How-to-Integrate-SSRS-and-WebAPI.md

 Quick run down of the Pseudocode for this API endpoint

-1. Add Deserialize the string input into a ReportDTO object
+1. Deserialize the string input into a ReportDTO object
-1. Set Up the ReportViewer
+1. Initialise the ReportViewer
 1. Set the ReportViewer ProcessingMode to Local
 1. Turn set the parameters from the ReportDTO
 1. Create a Datatable from the ReportDTO which will contain all of the Data to be displayed